134ARG/Heszel/README.en.md

 ## Features

 - **All systems at a glance**: See online status, CPU, memory, disk usage, and temperature in one compact list, making unhealthy systems easy to spot.
-- **Detailed resource metrics**: Explore CPU history and per-core usage, memory, swap, ZFS ARC, filesystems, disk I/O, load averages, temperatures, uptime, and more.
+- **Detailed resource metrics**: Explore CPU overview and per-core usage, memory, swap, ZFS ARC, filesystems, disk I/O, load averages, temperatures, uptime, and more.
+- **Multi-metric history charts**: Inspect CPU, memory, network, storage, GPU, and temperature history.
+Switch between live, 1-hour, 12-hour, 1-day, 7-day, and 30-day ranges, choose which metrics to display, and compare values at the same timestamp with the inspection popup.
 - **GPU and container monitoring**: View GPU utilization, VRAM, and power draw, plus CPU, memory, and network metrics for Docker / Podman containers.
 - **Network and service health**: Inspect per-interface transfer rates and totals, systemd service health, and host sensor readings.
 - **Drive health**: Review S.M.A.R.T. health, key indicators, and full attributes for SATA, NVMe, and other supported drives.
 - **Live metrics**: Enable real-time updates and choose whether values continue updating while you scroll, balancing responsiveness and power use.
 - **Home-screen service card**: Check CPU, memory, disk, temperature, load, network, and disk I/O without opening the app.
 Switch between systems or refresh directly from the card.
 - **Adaptive HarmonyOS layout**: Designed for phones, tablets, and foldables, with a split layout on larger screens.
-- **Personalized display**: Supports light, dark, and system color modes, Chinese and English interfaces, and adjustable CPU chart height.
+- **Personalized display**: Supports light, dark, and system color modes, Chinese and English interfaces, plus independent height controls for the overview CPU chart and history charts.
 - **Protected connection data**: Your password is never stored.
 Session and connection secrets are protected using HarmonyOS security capabilities.

 > Available metrics depend on your Beszel Hub and Agent versions, server hardware, and Agent configuration.